-I grew up in Poway, California, and then braved the east coast to earn my B.A. in Ecology & Evolutionary Biology, with a certificate in Environmental Studies, from Princeton University in 2005.
-I spent the next two years working as a field assistant in Thailand, Kansas, and Texas (and as a vitamin clerk at Henry’s Market to tide me through low-money times…).
-Starting in college, I’ve been fortunate enough to study, assist in fieldwork, or conduct my own research in California, Texas, Kansas, Hawaii, Panama, Kenya, Thailand, Peru, Mexico, the Philippines, Madagascar, Indonesia, and Myanmar.
-I’ve also traveled to numerous other countries for meetings and even just for fun.
-Each of these forays has gotten me more and more addicted to fieldwork and travels.
+Originally from Japan (Irish-Japanese mixed pride!), I grew up in Poway, California, and then braved the east coast to learn in the hallowed halls of Princeton University.
+I spent the next two years working as a field assistant in Thailand, Kansas, and Texas (and as a vitamin clerk at Henry’s Market to tide me through low-money times…yes, let’s talk about barriers to entering the conservation field!).
+Starting in college, I’ve been fortunate enough to study and work in California, Texas, Kansas, Hawaii, Panama, Kenya, Thailand, Peru, Mexico, the Philippines, Madagascar, Indonesia, and Myanmar.
+I’ve also traveled to numerous other countries for meetings and (too rarely) just for fun as a responsible traveler.
 I’ve seen some incredible flora & fauna, met and befriended amazing people, experienced fascinating cultures, and enjoyed many adventures.